 Dota 2 Update: Live Balance for new changes

-There is a new Dota 2 update – but it does not result in any direct changes.
+There is a new Dota 2 – but it does not result in any direct changes.
 Rather, it is supposed to change the way patches and co. will be implemented into the game in the future.
 Only, what does that mean exactly?

 After the last patch 7.24b, there should be no more gameplay updates before the conclusion of the ESL One Los Angeles Dota 2 Major.
 Actually… Because the game received one a few days ago anyway – and it seems that the Dota Balance team needs more staff to make sure that some of the planned changes are implemented.